apache/geode-benchmarks/infrastructure/scripts/aws/README.md

 # Prerequisites
 * You must have the aws cli installed.
 * You must also set your secret key for the CLI.
-See the [Amazon's instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
+You must set up a proflie named `geode-benchmarks`, so use the command `aws configure --prefix geode-benchmarks` to configure the CLI.
+See [Amazon's instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
 * To build the image, you must have packer installed

 # Image

-Before using the scripts below, build the image in the image directory using packer.
+Before using the scripts below, build the image in the image directory using the `build_image.sh` script.

 # launch_cluster.sh
 `launch_cluster.sh` creates an instance group in AWS based on an image created.